wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Not all parts of a phylogenetic tree will be equally well-supported or strong, given our character data (MSA).
 In experimental science, usually some statistic measure is used to quantify uncertainty, for instance the mean and standard deviation of outcomes of repeated experiments.
 Phylogenetics is not experimental but rather seeks to reconstruct historic patterns that were driven/shaped by evolution.
-As outlined at the beginning of this chapter, the implication is that we cannot *prove* phylogenetic trees nor repeat them, or even know whether we reconstructed the correct one.
+As outlined at the beginning of this section, the implication is that we cannot *prove* phylogenetic trees nor repeat them, or even know whether we reconstructed the correct one.

 What we *can* do is measure the support for the nodes in our phylogenetic tree, given our MSA.
 To do this, rather than producing several replicates of our MSA (which will most likely all be identical), we can draw random samples from the MSA and use these *pseudo-replicate data sets* to build trees (Fig. 2.10).
 Repeating this process many times (hundreds or thousands) and summarizing the variation among the trees thus reconstructed, provides insight in the structure of our data and how it supports the nodes in a tree.
 It actually measures the sampling *variance about the estimate* of the phylogeny.
-This process is called bootstrap analysis and will be further discussed in section 6, after we have covered the characters underlying our trees in the next chapter.
+This process is called bootstrap analysis and will be further discussed in [Maximum likelihood tree building](MLtreebuilding), after we have covered the characters underlying our trees in the next section.

+(charactersandtrees)=
 ## Characters & trees

 As outlined above, phylogenetic trees are not directly observed but *inferred*, and represent hypotheses of evolutionary relationship, grouping individuals on the basis of shared history.